 - Best practice sharing from line to line, and factory to factory.

 - A decrease in overall production downtime.

-- The realisation of spare capacity and the ability to maximise machine utilisation.
+- The realization of spare capacity and the ability to maximize machine utilization.

 - Avoidance of excess capital expenditures.